 |ST||Total – 16,800||15,960|

-There are two other categories where reservation of JEE Advanced 2019 is applicable, other than OBC-NCL, SC, ST and PwD.
+There are two other categories where the reservation of JEE Advanced 2020 is applicable, other than OBC-NCL, SC, ST, and PwD.
 They are mentioned below:

 Defence Service Candidates

 Candidates under this category are the children of defence/paramilitary personnel killed or disabled on a permanent basis during wartime or peacetime actions.
-Each JEE Advanced participating institutes 2019 has two seats reserved for candidates belonging to this category.
-Candidates will need to mention about their DS category information at the time of completing the online registrations, in order to avail this preferred allocation.
-Candidates belonging to this category must know that, to be eligible for admissions in the institutes, they will need to qualify the JEE Advance 2019 exam, and should appear in the rank list for the exam.
+Each JEE Advanced participating institutes 2020 has two seats reserved for candidates belonging to this category.
+Candidates will need to mention their DS category information at the time of completing the online registrations, in order to avail of this preferred allocation.
+Candidates belonging to this category must know that to be eligible for admissions in the institutes, they will need to qualify the JEE Advanced 2020 exam, and should appear in the rank list for the exam.